The best camera under $200 in 2023: cheap cameras with a bit more power

 Not great value for money

 Let's begin by saying, the Paper Shoot camera is definitely something you would buy as a bit of fun rather than a camera to take serious photos on.
-The first thing you'll notice is it's devoid of almost everything you would want in a compact camera - the ability to zoom, a built-in flash and it doesn't have a viewfinder.
+The first thing you'll notice is that it's devoid of almost everything you would want in a compact camera — the ability to zoom, a built-in flash and it doesn't have a viewfinder.
 That being said, all those things sort of add to its strange charm, it makes picture taking more risky and maybe that's exciting.
 It comes in a range of designs from beautiful floral patterns as pictured to a more classic looking analog design.
-You'll have to be an SD card and rechargeable AAA batteries separately and we would recommend getting rechargeable ones over standard AAA batteries as they lasted so much longer.

 Read more: